Underbone: Other names and derivations

 In Malaysia and Singapore this vehicle is commonly known as Kapcai or Kapchai, a slang word derived from Cantonese, being a combination of the word "Cub" from the word Honda Cub and "仔" in Chinese.
 In Cantonese, "仔" (pronounced "jai", or in pinyin "zai") means "little" (or its derivatives, e.g. "small", "mini", etc.).
 Therefore,"kapchai" literally means a "Little Cub".
 With Honda being a very popular brand in Malaysia, all underbone motorbikes have come to be called "kapchai".
 In Indonesia, it is called "motor bebek" (literally means "duck bike").
-In Greece is known as Papi or Papaki, a slang that also means duck.
+In Greece this is known as Papi or Papaki, a slang term that can also mean duck.

-A variation on the underbone concept known as the "maxi-scooter" or "touring scooter" is popular in the West.
+A variation on the underbone concept known as the "maxi-scooter" or "touring scooter" is popular in western Europe.
 These are much larger than the underbones known to the Asian market and vary in size from the early Honda Helix with 250 cc to the 850 cc Gilera GP800.
 Many current versions are between 400 cc and 650 cc, including the Honda Silver Wing with 582 cc, the Suzuki Burgman with 400 cc or 638 cc, the Yamaha Majesty 400 with 395 cc, and the Yamaha T-Max 500 with 499 cc.

 Underbones of conventional size are popular in Western Europe and marketed alongside conventional scooters.
 They are sometimes referred to as scooters, despite the design difference between underbones and conventional scooters.